-Please read this EOC and Summary of Benefits carefully.
+Please read both this EOC and Summary of Benefits carefully.
 Together they explain which services are covered and which are excluded.
-They also contain information about the role of the Primary Care Physician in the coordination and authorization of Covered Services; Member responsibilities such as payment of Copayments, Coinsurance and Deductibles; and obtaining prior authorization for certain services (see the Benefits Management Program section).
+They also contain information about Member responsibilities, such as payment of Copayments, Coinsurance and Deductibles and obtaining prior authorization for certain services (see the Benefits Management Program section).

-Capitalized terms in this EOC have a special meaning.
-Please see the Definitions section for a clear understanding of these terms.
-Members may contact Blue Shield Customer Service with questions about their Benefits.
-Contact information can be found on the back page of this EOC.
+Capitalized terms in this EOC have special meaning.
+Please see the Definitions section to understand these terms.
+Please contact Blue Shield with questions about Benefits.
+Contact information can be found on the last page of this EOC.